rubenrua/Notes/dev_notes.md

 I) Put people before code, II) Make progress before you get consensus, III) Problems before solutions, IV) Contracts before internals
 — Pieter Hintjens

-If your software developers are able to accurately estimate how long something will take, you should fire them.
-If they've done something so many times before that they know exactly how long it'll take them to do it again, then they should have made a reusable solution by now.

 Community > Docs > Code
 — Fabien Potencier